Blog: Wells that go around the corner

 One of these wells, 100130104701W400, drilled in 2024, has legs draining the Cummings sand, extending for as long as good quality sand was observed in the well.
 Leg 5 bends a full 174 degrees in the lateral.

 More boomerang wells are planned in unconventional reservoirs in Canada, with operators maximizing access to their resource when land access is tight.
-We are anxiously awaiting the first full bend U-Turn to be drilled in Canada.
-It should not be too long before we see the first paperclip well in the basin.
+Throughout 2025, we were anxiously awaiting the first full bend U-Turn to be drilled in Canada.
+It did not take long to see the first achievements in this direction.

 Other posts